Oral Driving Test - Practice Questions

 This course gives you all the information you need about the Highway Code to pass your oral driving test.
 You will have 30 days full access to over 400 questions & answers spread across 15 quizzes to simulate the real test.

 03. The Highway Code

 Our roads are used by many people - drivers, bikers, cyclists, horse riders and pedestrians.
 Each group uses a different mode of transport which determines their speed, security and limitations.
 If it wasn't for the Highway Code, it would be an absolute chaos as everyone would be free to do what they want and that would surely result in accidents and traffic jams all over the place.

-Fortunately there are rules to govern how to behave on public roads in Mauritius for the benefit of everyone of us.
+Fortunately there are rules to govern how to behave on public roads in Mauritius for the benefit of everyone.
 Can you imagine how dangerous it would if there was no right of way?
 It's not entirely safe with all those motoring laws in place because of some crazy drivers but it would be certain death if no rules existed.

 Reading traffic signs

 Traffic signs are an important part of the Highway Code and we get to see plenty of them when we're out and about.
 Even people who've never sat the driving test know what a No Entry sign mean and some of them even recognise the No Right/Left turn too.
 However a more complete knowledge of the signs is required if you want to get a driving licence and learning the meaning of each of them will get you through the oral test and help you when you're driving as well.